 - Reboot your PC to take effect the changes,

-- Now open chrome browser and check there is no more errors.
+- Now open chrome browser and check there are no more errors.

 Expired SSL Certificates: In some cases, the owner of the website forgot to renew the SSL certificate, you will get this error when visiting it.
 In this case, there is nothing you can do to get rid of it, except notify to website owner, as well as bypass it by clicking on the “Proceed” link.